Roasted Delicata Squash with Quinoa, Apple and Arugula Salad

 Today I’ve decided to boost squash’s antioxidant, anti-inflammatory, anti-diabetic and insulin-regulating benefits with two super foods!
 The most protein-rich food available, Quinoa contains all nine essential amino acids, is rich in iron, magnesium, B2, manganese, and lysine essential for tissue growth and repair.

 Arugula, my favorite green discovered last summer working at Sage Mountain Farm, has surprising health benefits.
-Inactivating cancer-causing chemicals, arugula protects cellular DNA from damage, induces cell death in cells that have already become cancerous, and prevents tumor blood vessel formation and tumor cell migration.
-Wow!
+Studies have shown that arugula protects cellular DNA from damage and helps to prevent tumor blood vessel formation in tumor migration.
 Arugula’s vitamin and mineral rich content are necessary for soft subtle healthy skin, healthy eyes by preventing eyestrain, strong bones decrease rick of osteoporosis, boosts mood naturally by increased production of serotonin, creates red blood cells and is an excellent blood cleanser and oxygenator.
 Chlorophyll rich arugula has a strong detoxification effect, increases energy levels and is being studied to prevent against heart disease, diabetes, Alzheimer’s and depression.

 Arugula, squash and apples are great weight loss food too!
 Replace foods that promote weight gain with leafy greens & veggies as a simple way to boost your nutritional intake and minimize body fat storing insulin spikes.
 In the long term this is a far easier way of keeping the weight off than restrictive dieting.